 Elisabeth Elliot’s radio program “Gateway to Joy” opened like this: You are loved with God’s everlasting love, that’s what the Bible says, And underneath you are Christ’s everlasting arms.8 When people asked Elisabeth, is God paying attention?
 And if so, why doesn’t the Lord do something about our suffering?
 She answered, “Christ has, He did, He is doing something, and He will do something.”9 Hang on and trust Him.

 - Future Help: Christ will return and bring us as His Bride to a new heaven and a new earth.
-God (the Father, Son, and Holy Spirit) will dwell with us.
+God (Father, Son, and Holy Spirit) will dwell with us.
 We will be His people and God Himself will wipe every tear from our eyes.
 There will be no more death, or mourning, or crying, or pain.
 And we will live with the Lord forever in paradise.
-Christ will say, Well done, good and faithful servant!
+Christ will say, Well done, good and faithful servants!
 Come and share your master’s happiness!12

 Our blessings in Jesus are so great: No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love Christ.13 I never want make light of people’s suffering in this life.
 Jesus wept with sorrow over the death of His friend Lazarus and over Jerusalem’s unbelief.14 But the Bible says that when we think about being in paradise with Jesus for a thousand years, for 10,000 years, for a million years, our present sufferings are not worth comparing with the glory that will be revealed in us.15